Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Suspension action and Proof of Theorem

 In the case that $\mu$ is $A$-invariant but not $A$-ergodic, Proposition \ref{thm:higherrankMET} holds on each $A$-ergodic component of $\mu$.
+Even more is true, the number of Lyapunov exponents is determined by an integer valued measurable function $1 \leq p(x) \leq k$ constant on ergodic components and all the data arising from Proposition \ref{thm:higherrankMET}, including the linear functionals and the subspaces, varies measurably in $X$; see \cite[Section 3.6.1]{MR2348606}.
 In this case we have the following construction which will be used later to avoid passing to ergodic components.

-\begin{lemma} If $\mu$ is an $A$-invariant measure on $X$ then for any $s'\in A$, there is a linear functional $\lambda_{+,s'}\colon A\to \R$ so that \begin{enumerate} \item $\lambda_{+,s'}(ts') = \lambda_+(ts',\mu, \calA)$ for any $t\ge 0 $; \item $\lambda_+(s,\mu, \calA)\ge \lambda_{+,s'}(s)$ for all $s\in A$. \end{enumerate} \end{lemma}
+\begin{lemma} If $\mu$ is an $A$-invariant measure on $X$ then for any $s'\in A$, there is a linear functional $\lambda_{+,s',\mu}\colon A\to \R$ so that \begin{enumerate} \item $\lambda_{+,s',\mu}(ts') = \lambda_+(ts',\mu, \calA)$ for any $t\ge 0 $; \item $\lambda_+(s,\mu, \calA)\ge \lambda_{+,s',\mu}(s)$ for all $s\in A$. \end{enumerate} \end{lemma}